 Now, it will return to the Power BI file.
 Go to the “Data” tab to see new merged columns.

 Note: You can download the Power BI VLOOKUP file from the below link and apply each formatting technique as applied.

 Things to Remember Here

-- LOOKUPVALUE is a VLOOKUP kind of function to fetch the data from other tables in Power BI.
+- The LOOKUPVALUE function is a VLOOKUP function to fetch the data from other tables in Power BI.

-This has been a guide to VLOOKUP in Power BI.
-Here we discuss how to replicate VLOOKUP using LOOKUPVALUE Dax function in Power BI with an example.
-You may learn more about Power BI from the following articles –
+This article has been a guide to VLOOKUP in Power BI.
+Here, we discuss how to replicate VLOOKUP using the LOOKUPVALUE DAX function in Power BI with an example.
+You may learn more about Power BI from the following articles: –